cirosantilli/nodejs-cheat/README.md

 The major advantages of Node.js are:

--   There is a huge number of people who know the base language (Javascript), because every web developer must know Javascript as it is run on the front-end, while there are tons of backend alternatives (Ruby, Python, PHP, Perl, Java, etc.)
+-   There is a huge number of people who know the base language (JavaScript), because every web developer must know JavaScript as it is run on the front-end, while there are tons of backend alternatives (Ruby, Python, PHP, Perl, Java, etc.)

     This means that if you write code in Node.js: